 This is a blog for, and written by, birdwatchers in the Calgary, Alberta region.
-Birds Calgary currently has four people posting on a regular basis, as well as a few guest authors and/or photographers.
+Birds Calgary currently has two people posting on a regular basis, as well as a few guest authors and/or photographers.

 We invite articles, photos or stories from anyone who wishes to contribute.
 The more contributors we have, the better birding in Calgary will be, so hop on board!
 Or if you’re looking for answers to bird questions, or identification puzzles, feel free to drop us a line or leave a comment on the blog.
 If we don’t know the answer, we have a list of naturalists to contact, so you’ll be sure to get the right answer!